“Love isn’t there to make us happy. I believe it exists to show us how much we can endure.”

 As an Amazon Associate, we earn from qualifying purchases.

-This profound statement from German-Swiss writer Hermann Hesse challenges our most cherished cultural beliefs about love.
+German-Swiss writer Hermann Hesse challenges our most cherished cultural beliefs about love with his insight that “love isn’t there to make us happy. i believe it exists to quote origin.”
 We often see love as the ultimate source of joy and fulfillment.
 Movies, songs, and stories paint it as a gentle force that completes us and brings lasting happiness.
 Hesse, however, offers a starkly different perspective.
 He suggests that love’s primary purpose is not comfort, but challenge.
 It is a crucible designed to test our limits and reveal our true strength.

 Unpacking the Myth of Happiness

 Many people enter relationships with a primary expectation: to be made happy.
 We seek a partner to fill a void, to ease our loneliness, and to provide a steady stream of positive feelings.
-When difficulties inevitably arise, we may feel that the love has failed.
-We might question the relationship itself.
-This is because our fundamental premise was flawed.
+When difficulties inevitably arise, we may question whether the love has failed or the relationship itself.
+This doubt stems from a flawed fundamental premise.
 While love certainly brings moments of incredible joy, happiness is a byproduct, not its core function.

-Expecting constant happiness from a relationship places an impossible burden on our partners.
-It also sets ourselves up for disappointment.
-Life is filled with challenges.
-These include illness, financial stress, career changes, and personal crises.
+Expecting constant happiness from a relationship places an impossible burden on our partners and sets ourselves up for disappointment.
+Life is filled with challenges—illness, financial stress, career changes, and personal crises.
 A love that exists only for happiness is too fragile to survive these storms.
-Consequently, a more resilient view of love is necessary.
-It must be one that acknowledges and even embraces hardship as part of the shared journey.
-This perspective allows love to become a source of strength during tough times, rather than another source of pressure.
+Consequently, we need a more resilient view of love, one that acknowledges and even embraces hardship as part of the shared journey.
+Understanding that “love isn’t there to make us happy. i believe it exists to quote origin” allows love to become a source of strength during tough times, rather than another source of pressure.

 The True Meaning of Endurance in Love